October 2017 Māori Law Review

 With respect to funding, Victoria has committed $28.5 million over the four-year period and South Australia, $4.4 million over five years.

 Although Indigenous peoples have been outspoken with their aspirations, there is little information from the government's end about the issues these treaties will address.

 Both Victoria and South Australia have a range of frameworks that address elements of treaties such as the transfer of lands, subsistence and cultural rights, economic benefits and compensation.
 It will be essential for these governments to address many of these issues and more within a relationship of parity.

-Considering this relationship has lacked to date, it is easy to question whether these proposals from governments are genuine as well as whether these processes will be fully implemented and funded.
+Considering the lack of such a relationship to date, it is easy to question whether these proposals from governments are genuine as well as whether these processes will be fully implemented and funded.

 Irrespective, a change in the relationship, or at least the discussion about the relationship, has begun.

-And it has flowed on into other political arenas with the Northern Territory preparing for treaty-related consultations, the Tasmanian Opposition committing to treaties if elected and the Federal Opposition formally stating that it would pursue a treaty once constitutional recognition is achieved.
+This change has flowed into other political arenas with the Northern Territory preparing for treaty-related consultations, the Tasmanian Opposition committing to treaties if elected and the Federal Opposition formally stating that it would pursue a treaty once constitutional recognition is achieved.

 Native title is the Australian law’s recognition of customary Aboriginal rights and title.
 The doctrine, established in the Mabo decision and tailored through the Native Title Act 1993 Cth (NTA), enables legal recognition of Indigenous law and custom, and the rights and interests exercised there within.
 The NTA also allows for these rights and interests to be extinguished, through acts such as the granting of freehold land, and a process by which native title holders may apply for compensation on “just terms” for any such impairment occurring after the commencement of the Racial Discrimination Act 1975 Cth, 31 October 1975.